Student Financial Aid Information

-Students enrolled in the European Medical and Therapeutic Massage Program during March 2, 2015-March 2, 2017 have successfully obtained and retained jobs in the field they are trained.
-100% job placement rate is verified through the student roster submitted annually required by the schools’ accreditation body COMTA, the Commission On Massage Therapy Accreditation and the Pennsylvania Department of Education Annual Statistical Survey.
+Students enrolled in the European Medical and Therapeutic Massage Program during July 1, 2022-June 30, 2023 have successfully obtained and retained jobs in the field they are trained, 100% job placement rate is verified through the student roster submitted annually required by the schools’ accreditation body COMTA, the Commission On Massage Therapy Accreditation, and the Pennsylvania Department of Education Annual Statistical Survey.

 Notice of Federal Student Financial Aid Penalties for Drug Law Violations

 DRUG-FREE WORKPLACE POLICY

 As a condition for receiving federal funds or any other form of federal financial assistance, all institutions of higher education must implement a drug and alcohol policy that complies with applicable federal, state, and local drug and alcohol laws.
 The law requires institutions to implement a program that will prevent the unlawful manufacturing, dispensing, possession, use, or distribution of illicit drugs and alcohol by students and employees.
 European Medical School of Massage has programs and policies in place to support a drug-free environment.
 One may obtain a complete copy of European Medical School of Massage and Alcohol Policy by contacting Student Services.